Upper tail of the spectral radius of sparse Erd\H{o}s-R\'{e}nyi graphs: Proof of Corollary

-During the proof of Corollary \ref{cor:hom-main}, upon using Lemmas \ref{lem:hom-bd-bipartite} and \ref{lem:hom-unlikely} we will be able to show that most of the excess homomorphism counts of $C_{2t}$ in $\G(n,p)$ must be due to the one neighborhood of vertices of degree $\gtrsim n^2 p^2$.
-The next lemma essentially shows that on ${\rm UT}_\Delta(\deltx^{1/t}(1-\chi)^{1/t})^\complement$ the event described above is unlikely to happen.
+During the proof of Corollary \ref{cor:hom-main}, upon using Lemmas \ref{lem:hom-bd-bipartite} and \ref{lem:hom-unlikely} we will be able to show that most of the excess homomorphism counts of $C_{2t}$ in $\G(n,p)$ must be due to the one neighborhood of vertices of degree $\gtrsim \corA{d}^2$.
+The next lemma essentially shows that on ${\rm UT}_\Delta(\deltx^{1/t}(1-\chi)^{1/t})^\complement$ the event described above is unlikely to happen. \corA{This will eventually lead us to conclude that on the upper tail event ${\rm UT}_t$ there must exist a single large degree vertex with probability approaching one.}

 \begin{lem} Fix $\xi, \varrho, \wt \chi >0$, and $t \ge 2$.
 Let $\cW \subset [n]$ be such that $|\cW|= {\bm w}=O(1)$.
 Define